Small Business Funding

 A pet grooming business is a hands-on, appointment-based service with real upfront equipment costs, which shapes what funding makes sense.
 Hydraulic tables, walk-in tubs, high-velocity dryers, clippers, and a full retail-grade wash setup add up fast, and a mobile grooming van is a rolling salon that costs even more.
 Your revenue is tied to how many pets you can physically get through the day, so bottlenecks are about capacity, not demand.

 Grooming also has a predictable rhythm: bookings spike before holidays and through heavy shedding months, then soften in between.
 That seasonality means the smartest funding either buys capacity that pays for itself or bridges the quieter stretches.
-Because appointments are largely paid by card, your daily processing history tells lenders a clear, reliable story about cash flow.
+Because appointments are largely paid by card, your daily processing history tells funders a clear, reliable story about cash flow.

 What funding options fit pet groomers best?